fabioperrella/fabioperrella.github.io/_posts/2020-12-28-using-client-stubs-for-easy-and-reliable-integration-tests.md

 ## Conclusion

-When you use a client of an external API, such as `AWS Ruby SDK`, take a look at its documentation to find out if there is something similar to a `ClientStub`, if so, use it in your tests!
+When you use a client of an external API, such as [AWS Ruby SDK](https://aws.amazon.com/sdk-for-ruby/), take a look at its documentation to find out if there is something similar to a `ClientStub`, if so, use it in your tests!

 If you are a contributor of an API client gem, think about adding a `ClientStub` to help the users to create their tests!